cakenggt/tab-sockets/README.md

 Returns a socket which is linked to this namespace.
 Namespace is immutable for this socket.
 If no namespace is given, the socket listens to the default namespace.
 Only sockets specifically listening to a namespace will receive events from that namespace.
 All events emitted by this socket will go only to the declared namespace.

+A socket automatically joins the room equalling it's id when created.

 ### Socket

 #### .join(room)